we-learn-js/js-training/src/slides/03-AsyncProgramming.md

 > `promise.then` always returns a new promise.

-> The returned value in the attached handler will fulfilled a newly created promise.
+> The returned value in the attached handler will resolved a newly created promise.

 ```js
 getUsers() // promise 1